Epping Forest, Essex

 Epping Forest in Essex has a rich history, dating back to the Iron Age.
 There are stories of Roman battles, Norman invaders, and notorious highwaymen.
 The famous highwayman Dick Turpin used a cave in the High Beach area of Epping as a hideout for many years.

 Due to the forests’ proximity to London, it’s known as a burial area for murder victims, with many of the Krays victims believed to have been buried here.

 Countless paranormal reports over the years lead many to believe it’s the UK’s most haunted forest.

 Ghosts of Epping Forest

 At Hangman’s Hill, there have been reports of an apparition of a man being seen in the wooded area.
 Terrifying screams are also heard here.
-It is said, that if you leave your car in neutral on the hill, your car will appear to roll upwards towards the tree where people have been hanged.
+If you leave your car in neutral on the hill, your vehicle will appear to roll upwards towards the tree where people have been hanged.

 Related pages: The Most Haunted Places in Essex